ItaiAxelrad/axelrad-climbing/src/posts/2020-11-14-the-rock-shop/index.md

   - Shop
   - WY
 ---
 The accidental discovery of the Rock Shop was spurred by our general dislike of crowded sport climbing cliffs and a sense of adventure.
-On 4th of July we were left tour guide-less at Wild Iris due to a last minute and unforeseen health complications of a cat - and while we enjoyed the momentary novelty of slick yet somehow sharp limestone pockets mercilessly digging into our tendons - we searched for an alternative.
+On 4th of July we were left tour guide-less at Wild Iris due to an unforeseen health complication of a cat - and while we enjoyed the momentary novelty of slick yet somehow sharp limestone pockets mercilessly digging into our tendons - we searched for an alternative.
 A quick trip into the Lander gear store landed us with a small guidebook to the area's surrounding bouldering.

 ![The Pastures of Wyoming](uploads/img_1626.jpg)